Governance

 Trademark Moratorium

 How the trademarks are split.
-"Open Honest" is the open standard, held by the Foundation.
-"Honest" (without "Open") is held by Adam Wasserman for his commercial work, including the Honest Code book.
+"Open Honest" and "Certified Honest Practitioner" are held by the Open Honest Trust and licensed to the Foundation under terms set by the Trust.
+"Honest" (without "Open") is held by Adam Wasserman personally for his commercial work, including the Honest Code book.
+The two trademarks are administered as distinct marks with distinct holders.

 -